Quasisymmetric Schubert calculus: The James reduced product is not normal

 \section{The James reduced product is not normal}

 One may wonder whether we cannot endow $J_n\bP^m$ with the structure of an algebraic variety and define the $K$-class of a cell $e_\alpha$ as the structure sheaf of the closure of the cell, i.e.~$[\cO_{\overline{e}_\alpha}]\in K_0(J_n\bP^m)$. \autoref{prop:JnPm-not-variety} shows that if it were possible to give $J_n\bP^m$ the structure of an algebraic variety, it would be quite singular.
+(In fact, we give such a singular algebraic structure in \cite{Pechenik.Satriano:double}.)
 In particular, $K_0(J_n\bP^m)$ would not have a natural ring structure under intersection products.

 \begin{proposition} Let $n>1$.
 Suppose $J_n\bP^m$ can be given the structure of a complex variety such that $q_n\colon(\bP^m)^n\to J_n\bP^m$ is a map of varieties.
 Then $J_n\bP^m$ is non-normal and $q_n$ is the normalization map. \end{proposition} \begin{proof} Since $q_n$ is surjective and $(\bP^m)^n$ is irreducible, $J_n\bP^m$ is irreducible as well.
 Since $J_n\bP^m$ is a variety, it is separated; it follows that $q_n$ is proper as $(\bP^m)^n$ is proper.
 Since, by construction, $q_n$ is also quasi-finite, Zariski's Main Theorem tells us $q_n$ is finite.